“Dry Bones Twist”

 Rudy Toombs fans can browse this related set of single releases, as well as this corresponding record set in Discogs, in order to get a broader view of his work (which included at least one instrumental — “Catnip” by Hal Singer and His Orchestra).

-The Blasters covered Rudy Toombs for the A-side of their 1st single
+The Blasters covered Rudy Toombs for their first ever A-side:

 “Dry Bones Twist” would be among the last songs written by Toombs, however, as 45Cat contributor mickey rat notes darkly:

 R-T Pub.
 Co.
 (BMI) was one of the many publishing imprints that Syd Nathan at King shared with his favoured producers and songwriters.
 Rudy Toombs in New York had a share in R-T which was officially located at 1540 Brewster Avenue, Cincinnati along with all Nathan’s other ventures.
 Rudy Toombs was brutally murdered [by robbers in his Harlem apartment house] in November 1962 just a few months after this record was released and I guess R-T was folded into King’s flagship publishing imprint Lois.

 MR. ASTRONAUT; words & music Rudy Toombs,

 Winser King & Beverly Bridge.

 DRY BONES TWIST; words & music Rudy Toombs.

 Note misspelling of Windsor King’s name in copyright registration.

 Both tracks recorded in Cincinnati April 12 1962.

 Someone paid $271 in 2014 for a copy of The Drivers’ King 45.